-Dad: Girl in crime spree not abused
+Dad: Girl, 13, accused in crime spree was never abused

 Panama City, Fla. — The father of a 13-year-old girl who police say went on a crime spree with her boyfriend said Tuesday that claims that she was abused at home are "completely bogus."

 "Anyone that knows us knows better.
 My family is pretty well respected in the community," Shawn Phillips, 38, told The Associated Press.

 The abuse allegations were brought to light after a jailhouse interview with Cheyenne Phillips' boyfriend, 18-year-old Dalton Hayes.
 Hayes told The News Herald of Panama City that they just wanted to escape Phillips' family, who were beating her, and planned to make it to Miami.
 Officials and others said Tuesday that they did not know of any allegations of abuse.